n-orris/RSA-Encryption-Application/README.md

 User Stories:
 - As a user, I want to be able to Generate an encryption Keypair
 - As a user, I want to be able to encrypt a message with a public key
-- As a user, I want to be able to add my keypair and multiple encrypted messages to an account
+- As a user, I want to be able to add multiple encryptions and associated messages (Cipherobjs) to an account
 - As a user, I want to be able to view my keypair

+P2 Stories:
+-As a user, I want to be able to save an account containing my info and cipherobjs -As a user, I want to be able to enter my userid and use the associated accounted